defenseunicorns/pepr/.github/ISSUE_TEMPLATE/pinned_dependency.md

 ### How to Remediate
 [https://app.stepsecurity.io](https://app.stepsecurity.io/secureworkflow/defenseunicorns/pepr/release.yml/main?enable=pin) can be used to pin the dependencies in the file.

-This tell us exactly which version of each dependency is installed at any time, and increases our [OpenSSF Scorecard Score](https://securityscorecards.dev/viewer/?uri=github.com/defenseunicorns/pepr).
+This tells us exactly which version of each dependency is installed at any time, and increases our [OpenSSF Scorecard Score](https://securityscorecards.dev/viewer/?uri=github.com/defenseunicorns/pepr).

 ### Definition of Done
 - [ ] Update the dependency to be the pinned at that version